mathspp/mathspp/pages/link-blog/blog-danslimmon-com-2019-07-15-do-nothing-scripting-the-key-to-gradual-automation/link-item.md

 print("Copy an existing testimonial as the boilerplate.") wait()

+print("Delete details of the copied testimonial.") wait()

-print("Copy the text of the testimonial into the page.") wait()
+print("Copy the text of the online testimonial into the new page.") wait()

+print("Fill in details of the online testimonial.") wait()

 print("Does the review have an associated profile with a picture?")